What is a Saint in the Bible?

 Jesus never directly addressed incest, zoophilia, or child sacrifice (all of which are also mentioned in Leviticus 18:20-23), yet it would be completely absurd to assume he approved of these practices.

 Paul address the issue of homosexuality in more explicit terms because he ministered to Gentiles (non-Jews; pagans).
-Some have challenged the translation of 1st Corinthians 6:9 and 1st Timothy 1:10.
-The word translated “men who have sex with men (NIV), or “men who practice homosexuality” (ESV) is the Greek word arsenokoitai.
+Some have challenged the translation of 1st Corinthians 6:9 (and 1st Timothy 1:10).
+The word translated “men who have sex with men (NIV), or “men who practice homosexuality” (ESV) in 1st Corinthians 6:9 is a combination of two the Greek words.
+The first word is malakoi.
+It is sometimes translated “effeminate,” but it specifically referred to the passive male partner in homosexual acts.
+The second word is arsenokoitai (which also appears in 1st Timothy 1:10).
 It is an unusual word, but it isn’t really that difficult to explain.
 Paul simply combines two words from the Greek translation of the Old Testament (the Septuagint): aresno (man), and koitai (to lie with–from which we get the English term coitus).
 Both words appear in Leviticus 18:22.
-Paul was reiterating the Old Testament prohibition of homosexual sin.
+Arsenokoitai describes the active male partner in homosexual acts.
+By combining these words, Paul was reiterating the Old Testament prohibition of homosexual sin.

 You may wonder why there are relatively few references to homosexuality in the Scriptures.
 I think the answer is pretty simple–it’s the same reason that most of my articles regarding sexual purity are geared towards heterosexuals: sexual immorality between men and women is a lot more common than same-sex acts.